jwmullally/iscsi-target-ramdisk/README.md

 ## Troubleshooting

+On OpenWrt:

-On OpenWrt: Check `/srv/tftp/pxelinux.cfg/default` and `/srv/tftp/bootentries` contain the expected kernels.
-Update `/etc/config/bootentries` and rerun `/etc/init.d/bootentries restart` to try find them again.
+* Check `/srv/tftp/pxelinux.cfg/default` and `/srv/tftp/bootentries` contain the expected kernels.

+  * Update `/etc/config/bootentries` and rerun `/etc/init.d/bootentries restart` to try find them again.

-On OpenWrt: use `logread -f` to keep an eye on the PXE boot progress.
+* Use `logread -f` to keep an eye on the PXE boot TFTP requests.

+* Use `tcpdump` to check for incoming DHCP and TFTP requests

+* In `/srv/tftp/pxelinux.cfg/default`, set `ALLOWOPTIONS=1` to enable editing cmdline options.

+* Check the console or `dmesg` output for Ethernet interface corruption warnings (e.g. some `e1000e` models have flaky offloading that needs to be disabled with `ethtool`)

-On the initiator PXE boot menu: Remove `quiet` from the kernel cmdline to see more debug output during boot.
+On the initiator PXE boot menu:

+* Remove `quiet` from the kernel cmdline to see more debug output during boot.

 ## How it works